Guidonian Hand

 Introduction: To treatise or not to treatise?

-For context, my own approach has been deeply shaped by a lifelong adherence to the semiological method of Dom Eugène Cardine which views the chant through the lens of verbal rhythm and the paleographic nuance of the earliest neumes.
+For context, I should also restate that my own approach has been deeply shaped by a lifelong adherence to the semiological method of Dom Eugène Cardine which views the chant through the lens of verbal rhythm and the paleographic signs of the earliest manuscripts.
 I was first trained by my choir director, Jeffrey Morse - himself a friend and pupil of the late Dr Mary Berry of Cambridge - after which I was trained directly at the Abbey of Solesmes under the tutelage of the late Dom Daniel Saulnier, a key figure in the post-Cardine era of Solesmes scholarship and a professor at the Pontifical Institute of Sacred Music.
 Over the last several years, my understanding of Gregorian Chant has further developed through the friendship of such luminaries as Monsignor Alberto Turco, former professor at the Pontifical Institutes of Sacred Music in Rome and Milan (someone to which even Dom Saulnier was indebted) and a renowned expert on Ambrosian, Old Roman and Gregorian modalities; and Don Giacomo Baroffio, former Dean of the PIMS in Rome, a tireless cataloger of Italian liturgical manuscripts and a central figure in the study of the "Nota Romana".
 Lastly, I have also lived life as a monk (postulant) in the Benedictine monastery - now abbey - of St Benedict in Norcia, Italy.
-Having spent my life singing and directing choirs and teaching according to these principles, I enter this examination as someone who is deeply rooted in the established semiological tradition.
+Having spent my life singing (since 1997) and directing choirs (since 2007) and teaching according to these principles (since 2021), I enter this examination as someone who is deeply rooted in the established semiological tradition.

-When read with a strict and literal interpretation, there is a distinct dissonance between the explicit, mathematical instructions found in Carolingian musical treatises and the fluid, oratorical rhythm of modern semiology (and the Solesmes Method of Dom Mocquereau before it).
+If one reads the musical treatises from the 9th-11th centuries, the instructions seem to imply a strict metrical rhythm with only two note durations: long notes are exactly twice as long as shorts.
+If taken at face value and with a very literal interpretation, this would appear to contradict the fluid, oratorical rhythm of modern semiology (and the Solesmes Method of Dom Mocquereau before it).
 At the beginning of the chant restoration movement at the Abbey of Solesmes in the mid 19th century, the prevailing consensus was to view the medieval treatises as theoretical abstractions, distinct from the practical ars of the cantor.
-Yet, many musicologists around the world, both past and present, firmly believe the primary medieval sources indicate that the performance practice of the "Golden Age" (c.
+Yet, many musicologists around the world, both past and present, take this very literal interpretation and firmly believe the primary medieval sources indicate that the performance practice of the "Golden Age" (c.
 750–1050) was grounded in a strict proportional rhythm characterized by structural ratios between long and short notes.

-But even if the proportionalist reconstruction is the most accurate historical option, it does not invalidate the aesthetic and spiritual beauty of the semiological method.
+But even if the proportionalist reconstruction is the most accurate historical option (though I do not think it is), it would not invalidate the aesthetic and spiritual beauty of the semiological method.
 Rather, it opens a dialectic gap.
-We are faced with two competing hermeneutics: one that prioritizes the paleographic nuance and inconsistencies of the manuscripts (Semiology), and one that prioritizes the theoretical descriptions of the era (Proportionalism) and seeks to reduce the great variety of neume shapes to a simple and strict durational value of 2:1, long vs short.
-The intent of this post is not to declare a victor, but to present [a fraction of] the conflicting evidence objectively, acknowledging that the "thread of tradition" may be far more frayed than either side cares to admit.
+We are faced with two competing hermeneutics: one that prioritizes the paleographic signs and inconsistencies of the manuscripts (Semiology), and one that prioritizes the theoretical descriptions of the era (Proportionalism) and seeks to reduce the great variety of neume shapes to a simple and strict durational value of 2:1, long vs short.
+The intent of this post is not to declare a victor, but to present [a very small fraction of] the conflicting evidence objectively, acknowledging that the "thread of tradition" may be far more frayed than either side cares to admit.
 Finally, I will present my own views in light of all which is presented here.

 The Epistemological Conflict: "Metricians" vs. The Scribes

-The fundamental divergence in chant scholarship lies in the weight assigned to medieval music treatises versus medieval music notation.
+One of the primary differences in chant scholarship lies in the weight assigned to medieval music treatises versus medieval music notation.
 As J.B.
-Goschl pointed out in his 2008 presentation 100 Years of the Vatican Gradual, the early figures of the Solesmes restoration, such as Dom Prosper Guéranger and Dom Paul Jausions, were explicitly skeptical toward medieval theoretical writings, fearing that they were influenced by musica figurata or were "inevitably mensuralist".
-Consequently, when they encountered treatises describing strict proportions, they dismissed authors such as Hucbald, the Enchiriadis treatises, Guido d’Arezzo, Aribo, et al as "metricians rather than Gregorian scholars," suggesting they forced classical prosody onto a music that was inherently free.
+Goschl pointed out in his 2008 presentation 100 Years of the Vatican Gradual, the early figures of the Solesmes restoration, such as Dom Prosper Guéranger and Dom Paul Jausions, were very skeptical toward medieval theoretical writings, fearing that they were influenced by musica figurata (figured music) or were "inevitably mensuralist".
+Consequently, when they encountered treatises describing strict proportions, they dismissed authors such as Hucbald, the Enchiriadis treatises, Guido d’Arezzo, Berno of Reichenau, et al as "metricians rather than Gregorian scholars," suggesting they forced classical prosody onto a music that was inherently free.
 Dom Mocquereau famously stated that he based his theory not on the "shifting sands" of the medieval authors—who, he claimed, "do not really know what they are talking about"—but on the "unshakable rock" of the paleographic evidence.
 Ironically, his own theory is often in outright contradiction to the unshakable rock of the medieval neumes he held so dearly.

-This dismissal or skepticism of the medieval treatises is at the crux of the debate.
+This skepticism of the medieval treatises is at the heart of the debate.
 Is it conceivable that the very men of the time who sang, taught and wrote down the chant would teach a doctrine of longs vs shorts in a strict 2:1 ratio while practicing a contradictory "nuanced" verbal rhythm in the choir stalls?
-To suggest they were ignorant of their own art seems a logical absurdity.
-On the other hand, is it possible that these theorists were using the only terminology available to them—that of Greek and Latin prosody—to describe a musical phenomenon that was analogous but not identical to a strict, metronomical quantitative meter?
+To suggest they were ignorant of their own art seems absurd.
+On the other hand, is it possible they were using the only terminology available to them—that of Greek and Latin prosody—to describe a musical phenomenon that was analogous but not identical to a strict, metronomical meter?

 The Case for Proportionality: Omne Melos More Metri

 The literary evidence for a measured, proportional rhythm in the ninth and tenth centuries is undeniable and remarkably consistent in its terminology.
 The Commemoratio brevis de tonis et psalmis modulandis (c.
-900), a treatise contemporaneous with the best St. Gall and Laon manuscripts, provides a strong case against an equalist or purely nuanced interpretation.
-The author explicitly links rhythmic precision to mensura (measure), stating that "every melody should be carefully measured in the manner of metre" (omne melos more metri diligenter mensurandum sit).
+900), a treatise contemporaneous with the best St. Gall and Laon manuscripts, provides a strong case in favor of a proportional rhythm.
+The anonymous author explicitly links rhythmic precision to mensura (measure), stating that "every melody should be carefully measured in the manner of meter" (omne melos more metri diligenter mensurandum sit).

 The text goes on: "In fact all the longs must be equally long, all the shorts of equal brevity... so that they be neither more nor less, but one always twice as long as the other (semper unum alterum duplo superet)".
-This instruction implies that "long" and "short" were viewed as fixed, interchangeable units of value—a binary opposition of 2:1—rather than the subtle, flexible values of a solemn speech rhythm.
+This instruction implies that "long" and "short" were viewed as fixed, interchangeable units of value rather than the subtle, flexible values of a solemn speech rhythm.

-Support for this metrical view is also found in the Scolica enchiriadis (9th century), where the master instructs the disciple to sing "rhythmically" (numerose canere).
+Support for this metrical view is also found in the Scolica enchiriadis (9th century), where the instructions are written in the form of a dialogue between master and pupil, very much like the way the life of St Benedict was written by pope St Gregory I. In it, the master instructs the disciple to sing "rhythmically" (numerose canere).
 When the disciple asks for clarification, the master explains that one must observe where to use longer and shorter durations (morulae), beating the song "in the manner of metrical feet" (veluti metricis pedibus cantilena plaudatur).
-The treatise even allows for changes in tempo, but specifies that such changes must adhere to a strict mathematical proportion: "halve a long duration or double a shorter one" (duplo id feceris).
+The treatise even allows for changes in tempo, but specifies that such changes must adhere to proportion: "halve a long duration or double a shorter one" (duplo id feceris).

-Guido d'Arezzo (early 11th century) reinforces this view in his famous treatise Micrologus.
+Guido d'Arezzo (early 11th century) reinforces this view in his famous treatise Micrologus - arguably the singularly most influential musical treatise of all time.
 He instructs the reader that neumes should correspond to one another "either in the number of notes or in the proportion of their durations (ratione tenorum)," specifying ratios of 2:1 for individual notes and ratios of 3:1, 3:2, and 4:3 for neumes and phrases.

-Berno of Reichenau (d.
-1048), writing at the twilight of this tradition, reinforces this view.
+Berno of Reichenau reinforces this view in his treatise Tonarius, written at essentially the same time as Guido's Micrologus but in SW Germany.
 He admonishes singers to pay attention to the neumes to discern where the "proportional shorter duration" (ratae morulae breviores) is to be measured against the longer one, explicitly stating that the chant is composed of a "harmonious combination of short and long sounds" just as verse is constructed of metrical feet.

 Aribo Scholasticus (c.
 1070) lamented that the care for proportional singing had "died long ago, even buried" (jam dudum obiit, immo sepulta est).

-These proportional concepts find deep roots in St. Augustine's six volume treatise De Musica, which states that the consonance of "single to double" (1:2) is "naturally so implanted in us... that not even the ignorant can fail to perceive it".
+These proportional ideas can trace their roots back to St. Augustine's six volume treatise De Musica, which states that the consonance of "single to double" (1:2) is "naturally so implanted in us... that not even the ignorant can fail to perceive it".

 If one accepts these texts at face value, the conclusion that early chant was mensural (metered/proportional) seems inescapable.